 When we plan for a theme park vacation, we spend a lot of time thinking of how magical it will be.
 If you are sharing the planning process with your children, they are most likely seeing the experiences to come from all the best angles.
-So how do you save your children from a huge shock when you arrive and everything isn't quite picture perfect?
+So how do you save your children from a huge shock when you arrive, and everything isn’t quite picture perfect?
 Prep them for the unexpected.
 Here are five things you should sit your kids down and talk about before you leave.

-Disney, in particular, love to show marketing images with wide open spaces when truth be told, there are times of the year where there's barely enough room to fit in those magical smiles.
+Disney, in particular, loves to show marketing images with wide open spaces when truth be told, there are times of the year when there’s barely enough room to fit in those magical smiles.
 Talk to your children about the crowd expectancy while you are on-site and what that might mean for wait times and experiences.
 This is also a gateway conversation into why it is so important to stay close and not wander off for younger kids.
 Research what sort of crowds will be in the parks when you are visiting and be open with your kids about how long some of the more popular rides may take to get on.

-When inside the parks you will encounter lots of strollers, wheelchairs, and mobility scooters.
+When inside the parks, you will encounter lots of strollers, wheelchairs, and mobility scooters.
 Yes, they can be frustrating however, if you see one coming, try to be compassionate and help let them through where possible.
 It can be very difficult for people trying to move through crowds with a stroller, wheelchair, or scooter and I can promise you it is equally as frustrating for them as it is for you.
-If you are using a stroller, wheelchair, or mobility scooter, keep an extra eye out for little ones the might not see you coming.
+If you are using a stroller, wheelchair, or mobility scooter, keep an extra eye out for little ones who might not see you coming.
 We tend to keep our eyes up in the parks, checking out the sights, and navigating our path further ahead.
 Just be sure to also keep an eye down low as well, where little ones can easily get caught up in crowds with nowhere to move.

 Talk to your kids about how to maneuver through crowds and let them know that everyone is just trying to enjoy their day.
 If something happens, try not to react, just give everyone the benefit of the doubt; intentions are not always bad on either side.